MoralCode/ThisDayInFamilyHistory-precomputed/README.md

+## This Day In Family History (Precomputed)

+This repository is my pile of hacks to generate "this day in family history" information for every day of the year, just like the [GRAMPS Plugin](https://gramps-project.org/wiki/index.php/Addon:This_Day_In_Family_History).

+This puts the "this day in family history" data in a format that can be put on a website without requiring the publishing of an entire gramps database or something like that.

+This repo is mostly throwaway-quality code to fill my need for this.
+If you decide to use it, know that:
+- I have only ever used it on COPIES of my GRAMPS databases
+- The initial code was initially written by Generative AI based on the [original addon's code](https://github.com/gramps-project/addons-source/tree/maintenance/gramps60/ThisDayInFamilyHistory)
+- I am brand new to GRAMPS development and have no idea what "the proper way" to do any of this should be
+- I run Linux

 ## Setup

+some of this may be optional
 ```
 sudo apt install libgirepository-2.0-dev gir1.2-osmgpsmap-1.0
 ```

 1. download and unpack gramps source tarball somewhere
     - example: https://github.com/gramps-project/gramps/archive/refs/tags/v6.0.6/v6.0.6.tar.gz